DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

-MG330 is a readings based and student-led module on the BSc Marketing Innovation and Technology degree.
+IT and Society is a readings based and student-led module on the BSc Marketing Innovation and Technology and Digital Business and Innovation degrees.
 As a fourth year subject it aims to develop and apply students’ understanding of the societal structures in which technology develops and the implications of technological progress.
 It covers a variety of themes including (but not limited to) technological addiction, automation, surveillance and privacy, post-humanism and social justice.
 Ideological and political frameworks are explored to make sense of these thematic issues.

 Learning Outcomes